pzac/redgraph/README.md

 If you're using an Apple silicon mac you might want to use the docker image: I've had issues compiling the module (OpenMP problems).
 Just do a:

+    docker run -p 6380:6379 -it --rm redislabs/redisgraph

+or, to try FalkorDB

-    docker run -p 6380:6379 -it --rm falkordb/falkordb:edge TEST_REDIS_URL=redis://localhost:6380/0 be rake test
+    docker run -p 6380:6379 -it --rm falkordb/falkordb:edge

+and then

+    TEST_REDIS_URL=redis://localhost:6380/0 be rake test

 I'm using port 6380 to not interphere with the other redis instance.